How to protect older people from being scammed

 If someone has shared personal information on social media - for example, on platforms like Facebook or Twitter - then other people can have access to it.
 It’s not just obvious information that’s at risk – for example, a photo of a driving licence would give others access to some personal data.
 Even someone saying that they’re on holiday could let fraudsters know that they’re not at home.
 That gives them the opportunity to snoop if they know where that person lives.

-It’s not that social platforms are all bad, though.
-They’re useful for connecting people, but it’s worth taking steps to ensure that your parents are staying safe on social media.
+Social media platforms are great for helping older people maintain social connections, but it’s worth taking steps to ensure that the elderly are staying safe on social media.

 How to tell if you’re being scammed

-This would depend on the type of scam being carried out.
-Generally speaking, though, there are some key things that you can tell your parents to look out for:
+It depends on the type of scam being carried out.
+Generally speaking, though, there are some key things that you can tell elderly people to look out for:

 What you can do if you’ve been scammed

-Here are a few tips – these aren’t just applicable to elderly relatives, but to anyone:
+Here are a few practical tips – these aren’t just applicable to elderly relatives, but to anyone:

 - Don’t panic.

-- Contact bank and credit card providers, if applicable – their fraud teams can help.
+- Contact bank and credit card providers using the number provided on the back of your card, if applicable – their fraud teams can help.

-- Report it to Action Fraud, the UK’s national fraud and cybercrime reporting centre.
+- Report the fraud to Action Fraud, the UK’s national fraud and cybercrime reporting centre.

-- See if they want to check their credit score to see if there have been any changes due to suspicious activity.
+- It’s a good idea to check your credit score to see if there have been any changes due to the suspicious activity.
 The Equifax Credit Report & Score – which is free for the first 30 days then £7.95 monthly – gives individuals unlimited online access to their own borrowing history and score.